 These moments of forgetfulness and distraction are all too familiar.
 It's like your mind is constantly on a rollercoaster, jumping from one thought to the next without any warning.
 Even when you try your best to concentrate, it feels like your brain is fighting against you.
 It can be frustrating.

-Anxious when you’re with others?
+Anxiety when you’re with others?

 “It's exhausting and often leaves me feeling isolated and alone.
 It’s a constant battle between wanting to be social and wanting to retreat into my own safe space.
 Sometimes, it’s like I’m stuck in my head.”

-Slow down the emotional brain and train your rational brain to work a little faster and the relationship with fear completely changes
+Slow down the emotional brain and train your rational brain to work a little faster, and the relationship with fear completely changes.

 fpclinic | vince psychologist vince psychology fpclinic Feeling anxious when you're with others? | Develop a Relationship with yourself now | Cultivate and Motivate | Vincent Fimmano | Fpclinic